shibatch/oomstaller/README.md

 reduce build time if there is sufficient memory.
 However, this will only consume extra memory in situations where there is not enough memory in which you might want to use this tool.

+Before benchmarking, run "sudo swapoff -a; sudo swapon -a" to reset the condition of the swap space.

 If you kill this tool with SIGKILL, a large number of build processes will remain suspended with SIGSTOP.
 To prevent this from happening,